 Shannon Mendes has been apart of Vancouver's visual arts community since the late 90's.
 Her photographic artworks include one of Vancouver's first ever pop-up exhibits chronicling the vibrant social life in Cuba, an installation exploring transit's ability to connect people through public social spaces, and an interactive media project designed to engage and introduce the diverse cultural and social groups of the South Hill community.

 In addition to her fine art work, Shannon's editorial photography has taken her around the globe shooting reportage for Canadian, American and European Publications.
-Shannon has photographed and published over 150 portrait profiles of artists, musicians, activists, actors, educators and visionaries and over 200 larger scope editorial projects.
+Shannon has photographed and published over 150 portrait profiles of artists, musicians, activists, actors, educators and visionaries and many larger scope editorial projects.

-In 2014, after taking some time at home to spend with her young children, Shannon began a transition into the field designing with nature.
+In 2014, after taking some time at home to spend with her young children, Shannon began a transition into the field of landscape design.

 From 2014-2016 she studied landscape design, botany, organic land care practices, drafting, soil health, 3D modelling, and rainwater management.
 Alongside her studies she worked as an organic landscape horticulturist.
 This in-field experience observing the connections and interactions of healthy soil and ecosystems has greatly informed her design practice.